erikd/http-proxy/README.txt

  - Some URLs get mangled by the proxy.

- - For HTTP Post operations, the proxy will wait until it has received the whole of the request body before it pushes it upstream.
-This is a problem that needs to be fixed in by extending Wai.

 Required Features
 =================

- - Add a cabal file and release on Hackage.

  - A config hook to allow the request sent by the client to be modified before the proxy acts on it.